helidon-io/helidon/docs/se/guides/config.md

 ```
 1. The `config-file.properties` source now takes precedence.
 <!--@mdc :: -->

+When using a profile file, you need to explicitly include both environment
 variables and system properties as a source if you want to use them.

 Replace the contents of the `config-profile.yaml` file: